alphagov/govuk-mongodb-content/README.md

 tar -xvf PATH/TO/DATETIME-content_store_production.gz content_store_production/content_items.bson
 ```

 The database file `content_items.bson` is now in `content_store_production/`.
-Move the .bson file into `/tmp/mongodb/` (or wherever you will chose in the `docker run` command in the next section).
+Move the .bson file into `/tmp/mongodb/` (or wherever location you will choose in the `docker run` command in the next section).
 Note that you may have to create this folder.

 Your data should now be in a directory that your container will be able to access.